svx/MacSetup/README.md

 List of applications which will be installed:

+- Git
-- git
+- HTTPie
-- github/gh/gh
+- Node (16)
-- httpie
+- Yarn
-- node@16
+- Docker
-- yarn
+- Visual Studio Code
-- docker
+- GitHub CLI
-- visual-studio-code
+- GitHub Desktop

 ## Credits